-Parabens, as we’re sure you’ve noticed, are currently taking a lot of that heat.
+Parabens are currently taking a lot of that heat.
 But while we’ve all seen the influx of paraben-free labels in the beauty aisles, do you actually know what parabens are?
 Or why they’re seemingly so controversial?
-Well, we’re about to break it all down for you.
+We chatted with Dr. Iris Rubin, dermatologist and Co-Founder of SEEN Hair Care, to break it down for us.
 From why parabens are in our cosmetics in the first place to why they’ve earned a bad rep in recent years, here’s your guide to everything you need to know about parabens.

 Products have a long shelf life these days, especially when you consider the journey each pot, bottle or tube will go through from manufacture to point of sale to your bathroom shelf.
 So it makes sense that to keep things as fresh as possible, chemists need to add some form of preservative—that’s where parabens come in.
-One of the oldest forms of modern cosmetic preservatives, parabens have been used since the ’30s as a way to keep formulas free from bacteria, mould and fungi.
+"Parabens are preservatives used in personal care products to prevent bacteria or fungus from growing in the products, increasing the products' shelf life," Rubin explains.

-So in 2004, British scientist Philippa Darbre published a research paper that appeared to find traces of parabens in breast cancer tissue samples.
-While there wasn’t enough evidence to conclusively prove a link between paraben use and increased cancer risk, the paper did prove that parabens are able to pass through the skin barrier and into our bodies.
+In 2004, British scientist Philippa Darbre published a research paper that appeared to find traces of parabens in breast cancer tissue samples.
+While there wasn’t enough evidence to conclusively prove a link between paraben use and increased cancer risk, the paper did prove that parabens can pass through the skin barrier and into our bodies.

-It also added fuel to concerns that were already surrounding parabens as potential disruptors to the endocrine system—i.e., that they can interfere with our regular hormone production, specifically by mimicking oestrogen, which some researchers suggest could potentially lead to reproductive complications and heightened cancer risk in adults as well as developmental issues in children.
+Darbre's research added fuel to concerns that were already surrounding parabens as potential disruptors to the endocrine system, meaning they can interfere with our regular hormone production, specifically by mimicking estrogen, which some researchers suggest could potentially lead to reproductive complications and heightened cancer risk in adults as well as developmental issues in children.

-In fact, EU legislators are actually trying to curb use of the term “paraben free” in beauty marketing and labelling so as to not stigmatise brands that continue to use parabens.
-That said, an increasing number of skin, hair and makeup companies are choosing to formulate with alternatives just in case.
+However, EU legislators are trying to curb the use of the term “paraben-free” in beauty marketing and labeling so it doesn't stigmatize brands that continue to use parabens.
+That said, numerous skin, hair, and makeup companies are choosing to formulate with alternatives just in case.

 “We use the precautionary principle; if multiple research casts doubt over an ingredient’s safety to humans or the environment, we will not use it,” explains Rose Ovensehi, founder of Flora & Curl Botanical Haircare.
 Meanwhile, Elsie Rutterford, co-founder of BYBI Beauty, echoes this play-it-safe sentiment: “Many believe parabens are linked to serious diseases and hormonal disruption in men and women, but many fiercely debate this.”

-“Any ingredient that causes that much controversy in our eyes is best kept out of our products—proven or not, why take the chance?” she continues.
-“Instead, we formulate products that are stable and safe in their own right, without the need for a such a powerful preservative.
-If a preservative is able to keep bacteria at bay for a 36-month shelf life, chances are it'll also kill a decent proportion of the good stuff in your products too.”
+“Any ingredient that causes that much controversy in our eyes is best kept out of our products—proven or not, why take the chance?”
+Rutterford continues.
+“Instead, we formulate products that are stable and safe in their own right, without the need for such a powerful preservative.
+If a preservative is able to keep bacteria at bay for a 36-month shelf life, chances are it'll also kill a decent proportion of the good stuff in your products, too.”

-As with natural and organic products, when you’re going paraben-free it’s vital to keep an eye on the expiry date—you’ll find it either printed on the bottle or as a symbol that looks like an open pot with a number in the centre; the number indicates how many months it’s good for after opening.
-If your product has passed its expiry date, you’re best off tossing it than taking a risk.
+As with natural and organic products, when you’re going paraben-free it’s vital to keep an eye on the expiry date—you’ll find it either printed on the bottle or as a symbol that looks like an open pot with a number in the center; the number indicates how many months it’s good for after opening.
+If your product has passed its expiration date, you’re best tossing it than taking a risk.